last update: Oct 1, 2009

 Downloads

-Schematic diagram and pcb: complete archive.
+Schematic diagram and pcb: Pdf, complete archive

 Octave scripts